tamemo99/Job-Scheduler-Project/README.md

 Structuring a software project is something we still need to learn.

 There are three important directories:
-- DatabaseInterfaceTamim
+- DatabaseInterface
-- SchedulerHelge
+- Scheduler
-- SimulationArsenii
+- Simulation

 To run experiments with the scheduler you need to set up the other components first.